Top 5 Whole Life Companies for Infinite Banking

 Even though it’s ideal to pay the maximum amount of Paid-Up Additions every single year into your Infinite Banking policy, life sometimes gets in the way.
 This is where a flexible PUA rider comes into play.

-You’ll obviously have less cash value compounding on your behalf, but the performance of the premiums you did pay will be nearly identical to if you had max-funded the entire period.
+You’ll obviously have less cash value compounding on your behalf, but the performance of the premiums you did pay will be nearly identical to if you had been max-funding for the entire period.
 We find that clients like to know they have the flexibility to skip years and later catch-up if they need to, which is important to knowing you can keep your policy efficiently funded even through life’s hiccups.

 However, keep in mind that taking advantage of excessive flexibility can lead to an underperforming policy.
 For example, if you can’t even do maximum overfunding once every 3-5 years, then either you bought too big a policy, or something really bad is happening with your cash flow.
 If that’s the case, and you can’t overfund, then your Base policy’s core performance will be even more important than if you were adding PUAs regularly.